top of page

 WhatsApp Image 2024-10-16 at 09.47.59.jpeg

-The Green Party in government delivered a Budget focused on improving the lives of our children, families and the environment while also planning and providing for the future.
+While in government, the Green Party delivered a Budget focused on improving the lives of our children, families and the environment while also planning and providing for the future.

 The Green Party-inspired baby boost will see €420 paid to new mothers on the birth of their child.